AG0nzales/Language_Identifier/README.md

-# A Cebuano Language Identifier on Google Colab
+# A Filipino and Cebuano Language Identifier on Google Colab